CBUS, A Layout Control Bus from MERG

-The MERG CBUS system was developed over 4 years by Mike Bolton and Gil Fuchs and introduced with specifications and an initial range of kits in 2007.
+The CBUS system was developed over 4 years by Mike Bolton and Gil Fuchs and introduced with specifications and an initial range of kits in 2007.
+(NB.
+CBUS is a registered trademark of Mike Bolton).
 Since then the system has been further developed by many MERG members into a very comprehensive Layout Control Bus.
 The system is intended to simplfy the wiring of a model railway whilst enhancing the control capabilities.
 The CBUS system uses a specially developed protocol to communicate between input and output modules.
 For the most part CBUS uses CANBUS to communicate over a 2 wire (plus power supply) link around the layout although use is also made of Ethernet, USB and WiFi communications when needed.
 Provision is made in the system for operation of layout accessories, point motors, signals etc. from traditional control panels, lever frames, or from a suitable programme on a computer.
 The MERG DCC system uses CBUS to link cab handsets, and/or mobile phones/tablets/computers to the Command station.
 The system is continually developing with recent designs for modules able to incorporate signal and point interlocking or to read RFID tags (Radio Frequency IDentification) fitted to rolling stock.
 Compatible computer control software is available as follows:

 Control Panel encoder/driver (CANPAN) Kit 97.

 This is single module that carries out the functions of both the CANACE3 and CANLED but for smaller control panels with a maximum of 32 switches and 32 LEDs.
 It provides a more economical solution in such cases.
 This is a second generation kit supplied for 12V DC power and needs a computer for configuration.